top of page

 Present You and Future You

-How do we reconcile quality of life for both our present and future selves?
+Future cognition matters.
+But so does thriving today.
+How, then, do we reconcile quality of life for both our present and future selves?

 I found answers in converging evidence from numerous domains.
 These range from neuroscience and cell biology to exercise science, nutritional psychiatry, and behavior research.
 The evidence from both research and real-world applications highlights two realities:

-Our bodies function as highly complex interconnected systems
+• Our bodies function as highly complex interconnected systems

-We have the ability for intentional adaption through small daily lifestyle choices
+• We have the ability for intentional adaption through small daily lifestyle choices

 From these two realities, two priorities emerge for a brain-centric approach:

-Building habits that support and protect brain function
+• Building habits that support and protect brain function

-Recalibrating the brain’s reward system to automate and prioritize those habits
+• Recalibrating the brain’s reward system to automate and prioritize those habits

-The Brain-first Pull-through Effect
+The Brain-focus Pull-through Effect

 Here are a few examples to explain why we say: protect the brain, body and mind will follow.
 Consider three heavy hitter behaviors: sleep, movement, and nutrition.